nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager_profiler_tracer.rst

 Configuration
 *************

-To use the Application Event Manager profiler tracer, enable the :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER_PROFILER_TRACER` Kconfig option.
+To use the Application Event Manager profiler tracer, enable the :kconfig:option:`CONFIG_APP_EVENT_MANAGER_PROFILER_TRACER` Kconfig option.
 This Kconfig option also automatically initializes the Profiler.

 Additional configuration